jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 ### How important is it?
 What gets broken if it's wrong?

-All  buffer-local mechanisms  (filetype, indent,  syntax) rely  on the  filetype detection.
-If the latter fails, all these mechanisms will fail too.
+All  buffer-local mechanisms  (filetype, indent,  syntax) rely  on the  filetype detection; if the latter fails, all these mechanisms will fail too.

 ###
 ### What's the expansion of $VIM?

 In Vim:

     /usr/local/share/vim
          │
          └ only if you compile Vim and install it with `checkinstall`

 In Neovim:

     /usr/local/share/vim

 ### What's the expansion of $VIMRUNTIME?

 In Vim:

     /usr/local/share/vim/vim81
                             ├┘
                             └ may vary; matches Vim's current version

 In Neovim:

     /usr/local/share/nvim/runtime

 ###
 ### `$VIMRUNTIME/filetype.vim` installs 4 sets of autocmds, and run 1 command.
 What does each of them do?